United Nations Human Rights Council: 2022: Russia's invasion of Ukraine

 The United Nations Human Rights Council voted 32–2 on 4 March 2022, with 13 abstentions, to create the International Commission of Inquiry on Ukraine, an independent committee of three human rights experts with a mandate to investigate alleged violations of human rights and of international humanitarian law in the Russian invasion of Ukraine.

 At its eleventh emergency special session, the UN General Assembly adopted a resolution, with the required two-thirds majority of voting members, to suspend Russia from the Human Rights Council over reports of gross and systematic violations and abuses of human rights in the 2022 Russian invasion of Ukraine.
 The measure required a two-thirds majority of the countries present and voting, not counting abstentions.
 The measure passed with 93 in favor, 24 against and 58 abstentions.
 After the suspension, Russia's Deputy Permanent Representative, Gennady Kuzmin, announced that Russia had decided to withdraw its Human Rights Council membership altogether.
 Doing so, Russia restored its rights as an observer to participate in the council's proceedings, while it lost the possibility to have its membership reinstated and to vote or present motions.

 November 2022: Iran

 On 24 November 2022, the council held a special session on the deteriorating human rights situation in Iran, in particular with regard to women and children.

 April 2024: Israel

 On 5 April 2024, the council held a special session on the deteriorating possible war crimes and crimes against humanity in the Gaza Strip, in particular with regard to genocide in Gaza.
 The council voted in favour of a halt in all arms sales to Israel.

+January 2026: Iran

+On 23 January 2026, the council adopted a resolution condemning the violent suppression of protests in Iran and extending the mandate of the investigative mission for the country.
+Twenty-five states voted in favor of the resolution, including Spain, Italy, Mexico, Colombia, South Korea and Ghana.
+Seven states voted against, including China, India, Vietnam, Indonesia, and Pakistan.
+Fourteen states abstained, including Qatar, Egypt, Kenya, Brazil, and South Africa.